DianZzzz/DianZzzz.github.io/_random/Podcast/Favorite-English-Podcasts.md

 I usually only pick the episodes on the brands I am interested in and Guy Raz definitely has his distinct style

 ## Invest Like the Best with Patrick O'Shaughnessy
-Some episodes are more interesting than others and long ads
+Some episodes are more interesting than others.
+Ads are pretty long

 ## Planet Money
 Interesting quickbites over a wide range of topics